-In the territory of central Serbia, the largest part of groundwater reserves is located in the areas of alluvial sources, primarily in the Great Morava valley.
-The filtration characteristics of the sandy-gravel layer along the
+In the territory of central Serbia, the largest part of groundwater reserves is in the areas of alluvial sources, primarily in the Great Morava valley.
+The hydraulic conductivity characteristics of the sandy-gravel layer along the entire length of the alluvium are favourable, and the springs for water supply are mainly formed in lower Pomoravlje.
+The use of